A trailblazing champion for Maine working families

 A fighter working to expand economic opportunity

-Janet is running for an open governorship as incumbent Republican Governor Paul LePage faces term limits.
-She is an experienced and effective leader — and the only candidate who has what it takes to undo the damage that LePage’s failed agenda has done to Maine’s working families, and to put an end to the constant scandals that have plagued the governor’s office in recent years.
-Maine’s next governor will play a crucial part in the redistricting process, and if Janet is elected, she will be uniquely positioned to ensure that women and families’ voices are heard in the halls of power.
-With so much at stake, the outcome of this election will have serious implications in this swing state and beyond.
-Maine has never before elected a woman governor, and with only two Democratic women governors in the country, this is an opportunity the EMILY’s List community can’t pass up.
+Janet won an open governorship as incumbent Republican Governor Paul LePage faced term limits.
+She is an experienced and effective leader — and she has what it takes to undo the damage that LePage’s failed agenda has done to Maine’s working families, and to put an end to the constant scandals that have plagued the governor’s office in recent years.
+As Maine’s next governor, Janet will play a crucial part in the redistricting process and she will be uniquely positioned to ensure that women and families’ voices are heard in the halls of power.
+Janet’s victory will have serious implications in this swing state and beyond.
+Maine had never before elected a woman governor, and Janet is the first.
 Women remain underrepresented in these powerful executive leadership positions, and as governor Janet will fight for Mainers as Donald Trump and his allies advance a dangerous agenda in Washington.
-Republicans will fight to hold on to this governorship with all they’ve got, so let’s show Janet the full support of the EMILY’s List community in this must-win fight for Maine working families.
+The EMILY’s List community is proud to support Janet in in the fight for Maine working families.